 A. The University expects students to report concerns about supervision as they come up and if you feel you require assistance to resolve them.
 Complaints about supervision should be raised in a professional manner and, if possible, with evidence.

 A. You will receive a copy of your completed progress review report.
 Contact HDRAC if you require an additional copy of your reviews.

 A. Talking about the things making you feel anxious with a counsellor may be helpful in preparation for your progress review.
 Access free counselling with the University’s Counselling and Psychological Services (CAPS), by phone or Zoom.
 To book an appointment you can either call 8627 8433 or complete the CAPS online booking form.
 If you’re in Australia, you can also contact the University of Sydney’s mental wellbeing support line 24/7 on 1300 474 065.

 These services external to the University also provide mental health support:

-A. All HDR students will be granted an extension of candidature of a minimum of one research period due to Covid-19, if making satisfactory progress.
+A. All HDR students will be granted an extension of candidature of a minimum of 1 research period due to COVID-19, if making satisfactory progress.
 Submit your request through Sydney Student.
 Go to My studies, Research details, then select Request candidature extension next to your latest completion date.
 Additional extensions will be considered on a case by case basis.
-If you have already received an extension beyond the latest submission date, and prior to Covid-19, further extension is subject to academic approval.
+If you have already received an extension beyond the latest submission date, and prior to COVID-19, further extension is subject to academic approval.

 A. HDR students currently receiving a centrally funded University scholarship are eligible to apply for 3.5 years of scholarship support.
 International students are guaranteed an international fee waiver for the extension of one research period.
 Apply to HDRAC at least two months before your expected completion date.